New book invites children to be ‘nature heroes’ too

 Wainui Beach pupils use building skills to help wildlife

-Wainui Beach is a small, beachside community on the outskirts of Gisborne.
-In 2017 the students at Wainui Beach School made nesting boxes for their local little blue penguins.
-This year they’re putting their building skills to use again with a new project.
-“We’re building trap tunnels,” says Years 3 and 4 teacher, Nic Shand. … Continue reading Wainui Beach pupils use building skills to help wildlife
+In 2017 Wainui Beach School pupils made nesting boxes for their local little blue penguins.
+This year they’re putting their building skills to use again.

 ‘Floating Classrooms’ gives Northland children kaitiaki experience